MEADOW SWEET GROVE

 How can we apply this axiom to the hunt for Christmas prezzies?
 By visiting your local thrift stores of course, but expand that search at this time of year to include Christmas Markets, Craft Sales and Bazaars!
 Often the seniors centers and churches have the best sales and selection of vintage items.
 Since they are volunteer-run, they usually sell items at a much lower cost than thrift stores, who have to pay their employees; and the hand-crafted items are generally of exceptional quality.

-Take a look at who's on your Christmas List
+Take a look at who is on your Christmas List

 Book lover:

-As long as you know the genre they enjoy, you really can't miss by buying 1/2 dozen paperbacks - there is sure to be one they haven't read - and your outlay is low, low, low.
+As long as you know the genre they enjoy, you really can't miss by buying a few paperbacks - there is sure to be one they haven't read - and your outlay is low, low, low.
 Insert a hand-made bookmark.

 Music lover: